-The Electric Power Research Institute (EPRI) NP-5652, "Guideline for the Utilization of Commercial Grade Items in Nuclear Safety Related Applications (NCIG-07)," defines critical characteristics as "identifiable and measurable attributes/variables of a CGI, which once selected to be verified, provide reasonable assurance that the item received is the item specified."
-NRC's conditional endorsement of EPRI NP-5652 by Generic Letter 89-02 was based on interpreting that in the EPRI definition of critical characteristics the "item specified" encompassed those attributes that are essential for the performance of the item's safety function.
+The Electric Power Research Institute (EPRI) NP-5652, "Guideline for the Utilization of Commercial-Grade Items in Nuclear Safety Related Applications (NCIG-07)," defines critical characteristics as "identifiable and measurable attributes/variables of a CGI, which once selected to be verified, provide reasonable assurance that the item received is the item specified."
+The Nuclear Regulatory Commission's conditional endorsement of EPRI NP-5652 by Generic Letter 89-02 "Actions to Improve the Detection of Counterfeit and Fraudulently Marketed Products" was based on interpreting that in the EPRI definition of critical characteristics the "item specified" encompassed those attributes that are essential for the performance of the item's safety function.
 This interpretation is consistent with the definition of "critical characteristics for acceptance" found in EPRI NP-6406, "Guidelines for the Technical Evaluation of Replacement Items in Nuclear Power Plants," which notes that critical characteristics for acceptance are a subset of "critical characteristics for design."